hbctraining/scRNA-seq/lessons/04_SC_clustering_analysis.md

 <img src="../img/SC_umap0.4.png" width="800">
 </p>

-We'll continue with the 0.8 resolution and check the quality control metrics and known markers for anticipated cell types.
+Based on the number of cell types we expect to be present, we'll continue with the 0.8 resolution and check the quality control metrics and known markers for anticipated cell types.

 ```r
 # Assign identity of clusters